JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach-part1.md

-# Approaches to Challenges
+# Approaches to Challenges (Part 1)

-For all the challenges introduced earlier, my approaches to solve those challenges will be shown and explained below.
+The approaches and solutions for Challenge 1 to Challenge 4 are written and explained in this slide.
+For Challenge 5, please read part 2.

 -----